-Then the temperatures demonstrated how far they can get down when they really want.
+The temperatures demonstrated how far they can get down when they really want.
 The record was -24°C on the night to Tuesday.
-And I seem the only one to like
+And I seem to be the only one to like

 It's still very cold.
 It makes you wonder how people in pre-central heating times coped with winters like this.
 Those castles must have been freezing cold - the fireplaces were not enough to warm the large halls, though maybe the cooks were happy.
 Alianore has a post

 about some cold winters during the time of Edward II.

 According to the forecast, the cold will stay with us a bit longer.
 Some more snow would be nice, of course, but you can't have everything.
 It's a lot more winter